slythx/bufferoverflow/vulnserver/README.md

 ![spiking_srcshot](https://github.com/slythx/bufferoverflow/blob/master/vulnserver/img/spiking_srcshot.png)

-Note:
 >**Q: How and why the system crashed?** \
->**A:** By sending bunch of As, to the stack buffer.
+>A: By sending bunch of As, to the stack buffer.
 The stack buffer (EAX register) over flows and we successfully allocated As to the Base Pointer (EBP) and Instruction Pointer (EIP).
 We can see that EBP and EIP values are all 41414141

 >**Q: What is EIP and why it is very important to understand?** \
->**A:** The Instruction Pointer (IP) is where the actual command executes!!
+>A: The Instruction Pointer (IP) is where the actual command executes!!
 So, if we can overwrite this, we can send malicious code and gain reverse shell.

 ## II.
 Fuzzing

 1. We will automate the sending of bunch of As using python script.
 Make a python2 script ‘fuzz.py’ and copy paste this script.

-fuzz.py
+>fuzz.py

 ````python
 #!/usr/bin/python